AleX77NP/Spark-SQL-operator-with-daily-Stranger-Things-data/README.md

 ## Example

-In this example we use Spark SQL operator to insert and read data od daily basis.
+In this example we use Spark SQL operator to insert and read data on daily basis.
-We will use Stranger Things API (that's right, Netflix fans!) to fetch a random quote per day and insert it in Hive Metastore.
+We will use Stranger Things API (that's right, Netflix and ST fans!) to fetch random quote per day and insert it in Hive Metastore.

 Every quote has two fileds - author and quote (text).
 Author can have more than one quote associated with him.

 For this to work, we need two DAGs (you can find them in `dags/` directory):
-1. `db_setup` - to create database and quotes table
+1. `db_setup` - to create database and quotes table (this dag is triggered only once)
 2. `pipeline` - to fetch quote, insert it and show how many quotes every author has

-Notice `PARTITIONED BY` clause in our sql statement for creating table (`db_setup.py`).
+Notice `PARTITIONED BY` clause in our SQL statement for creating table (`db_setup.py`).
 This is a handy Hive feature that lets us choose how data is partitioned on the disk.
 In this case, we partition by author, since many quotes are bound to one author.

 `CREATE TABLE stranger_things.quotes (quote STRING) PARTITIONED BY(author STRING)`